Hurrinade/authentication-flows/README.md

 - this aproach makes this problem less effective as access token has very short time it lives, but problem still exists
 - but as we store that refresh token in db they can be revoked and attack can be stoped
 - also refreshing refresh token when creating new access token also is good practice as it invalids any old tokens (**refresh token rotation**)
+- this is a bit expensive as database needs to be accessed frequently, also unlike sessions takes a lot of stuff to check if it is valid etc..

 <img src="./images/hybrid.png" width="700" height="600" />